-The County has now filed notices, and related late filing notices, under the Rule, and has taken steps to ensure timely Annual Report and other filings on a going-forward basis, including hiring Phoenix Advisors, LLC in March of 2014 to serve as its continuing disclosure agent.
-As of the date hereof, the County is now in compliance with all existing continuing disclosure agreements in all material respects.
+The County has taken steps to ensure timely Annual Report and other filings on a going-forward basis, including hiring Phoenix Advisors, LLC in March of 2014 to serve as its continuing disclosure agent.
 This covenant is being made by the County to assist the purchasers of the Bonds in complying with the Rule.